 Develop Load Profiles for areas with incomplete load data utilizing data from other sources, taking into account similarities and differences in load;

+Accommodate Time of Use (TOU) rate classes;

+[PIP 106 Current system design does not allow for controlled loads or other similar pricing schemes.
+When the functionality is included in system design, item number (7) above will be replaced with the following:]

-Accommodate Time of Use (TOU) rate classes, controlled load classes, and other similar pricing schemes;
+(7) Accommodate Time of Use (TOU) rate classes, controlled load classes, and other similar pricing schemes;

 Use the most accurate load research data available; and

 Develop Load Profiles based on readily identifiable parameters that are not subject to frequent change.